There’s nothing better than a stack of fluffy pancakes on weekends! These vegan applesauce pancakes are quick & easy to make. No eggs and no bananas!

 What can I do if my pancakes aren’t fluffy?

 Add more baking powder!
 This will make them fluffier.
-Mashed bananas + baking powder = are a good recipe for fluffiness! :)
+Applesauce + baking powder = are a good recipe for fluffiness! :)

 My pancake batter is spreading too much/not enough?!